 When preparing your child for a dental crown, the best choice is to be transparent about what to expect.
 Let them know that placing a dental crown is a standard and straightforward procedure.
 Placing a crown is intended for children with cavities, a broken tooth, or a primary tooth that hasn’t adequately developed.
-Our job as pediatric dentists is to provide top-notch, gentle pediatric dental care.
-The parent’s role is to prepare their child for the procedure as best they can.

 Tips For Preparing Your Child For A Dental Crown